choria-io/provisioner/README.md

 # if not 0 then /metrics will be prometheus metrics
 monitor_port: 9999

+# provisioning server will connect with this password to connect
+# the same one configured on the broker with plugin.choria.network.provisioning.client_password
+broker_provisioning_password: provS3cret

+# a public cert that will be used to verify the JWT on the node is one we know and signed by us
+# the same one configured on the broker with plugin.choria.network.provisioning.signer_cert
+jwt_verify_cert: /etc/choria_provisioner/jwt-signer.pem

 features:
   # enables fetching of the CSR
   pki: true
+  # fetches the provisioning jwt and verify it against jwt_verify_cert
+  jwt: false

 # Standard Backplane specific configuration here, see
 # https://github.com/choria-io/go-backplane for full reference